screspia/Examen_JavaBasics/README.md

  	-For the CSVFileReader class, test passed, all ok -For the GetLastThursday class, test implementation incorrect.

-Actually, the output isn't correct, as it shows the hashcode formed by the ArrayList of the CSV file.
+Actually, the output isn't the expected, as it only prints the values from the CSV file.
+Though it has been tried, it hasn't been possible to implement the LastThursday and GetNextDay in order to have the correct output.